zero9178/GNU-Toolchain-for-Windows/README.md

     * Version specific runtimes: Allows multiple GCC installations to live next to each other.
 This is done using version prefixes to runtime folders as well as version suffixes for each program.
 E.g. Executable of GCC 9 is called gcc-9.
-    To create a symlink for the default version of gcc you want to use run one of the **make-gcc-\*-\*-default.bat** which will create symlinks such as gcc.exe and others.
+    To create a symlink for the default version of gcc you want to use run one of the **make-gcc-\*-\*-default.bat** which will create symlinks such as gcc.exe and others (master branch only).
 * binutils:
     * Plugin support (needed for LTO)
 * gdb: